 Target Range: > 6.5 feet

-Transparency was affected by different factors including total dissolved solids, total suspended solids, algae growth, and rain frequency and amount.
+Transparency is affected by total dissolved solids, total suspended solids, algae growth, and rain frequency and amount.
 Overall, the transparency of the lake increased slightly over the testing history.

 Target Range: 7.0 - 9.0 S.U.